fluid-checkout/fluid-checkout/readme.txt

 * Added: New options for displaying the place order section.
 * Removed: Deprecated option `fc_enable_checkout_place_order_sidebar`, which was replaced by the new options for displaying the place order section.
+* Fixed: PHP Warning from Fluid Checkout after updating any plugin.

 = 2.0.3 - 2022-07-22 =